takashi-suehiro/rtmtools/README.md

 rtc_handle_util.py : extra utilities

-EmbryonicRtc.py : your python will be a RTC after you execute main().
+EmbryonicRtc.py : your python will be an RTC after you execute main().
-                  you can create ports dynamically to access ports of other rtcs.
+                  you can create ports dynamically to access ports of other RTCs.
                   this is used in rtc_handle to create Pipe objects.

 see example script for detail.